-Furthermore, as the Corporation's sourcing strategy relies heavily on directly imported merchandise from overseas, mainly from China, any unethical conduct by a supplier or any allegations, whether or not founded, of unfair or illegal business practices by a supplier, including production methods and labour practices such as forced labour, could also materially adversely affect the Corporation's brand image and reputation, which could in turn materially adversely affect its business and financial results.
-The Vendor Code of Conduct formalizes the Corporation's expectations with respect to suppliers' business standards.
-However, signed engagement forms do not constitute a guarantee that suppliers will uphold and adhere to the principles outlined in the Vendor Code of Conduct or that violations of the Vendor Code of Conduct will be reported to the Corporation in a timely manner.
+Furthermore, as the Corporation's sourcing strategy relies heavily on directly imported merchandise from overseas, mainly from China, any unethical conduct by a supplier or any allegations, whether or not founded, of unfair or illegal business practices by a supplier, including production methods and labour practices such as forced labour or child labour, could also materially adversely affect the Corporation's brand image and reputation, which could in turn materially adversely affect its business and financial results.
+The Vendor Code of Conduct, which applies to domestic or foreign vendors that directly supply goods and/or services to Dollarama, formalizes the Corporation's expectations with respect to suppliers' business standards.
+In addition, the Corporation has implemented certain measures to assess vendor compliance with the Vendor Code of Conduct.
+However, these measures cannot guarantee that suppliers or their commercial partners will uphold and adhere to the principles outlined in the Vendor Code of Conduct or that violations of the Vendor Code of Conduct will be reported to, or discovered by, the Corporation in a timely manner.
+Failure by one of the Corporation's vendors to comply with the Vendor Code of Conduct or to comply with applicable laws or regulations could adversely affect the Corporation's brand image, which could in turn materially adversely affect its business and financial results.

-Also, there is a risk that the significant inflationary pressures that the Corporation, and the retail industry as a whole will continue to face in Fiscal 2024 may have negative implications on brand perception.
+Also, there is a risk that the significant inflationary pressures that the Corporation, and the retail industry as a whole, will continue to face in Fiscal 2025 may have negative implications on brand perception.
 Those pressures are expected to be more acute for an import-based business focusing on goods sold at low, fixed price points, and price increases required to maintain margins on select products may not be well received by consumers, which could materially adversely affect the Corporation's business and financial results.

 Moreover, increasing governmental and public awareness and concern about ESG matters, notably climate change, waste reduction, sustainability, responsible sourcing and procurement, and human rights, could result in enhanced legal requirements or public expectations, in each case, that aim or require to expand the nature, scope and complexity of matters that the Corporation is required to control, assess, comply with or report.
 The Corporation's inability to meet evolving requirements and/or expectations could materially adversely affect the Corporation's brand image and reputation, which could in turn materially adversely affect its business and financial results.
-The Corporation's access to capital could also be negatively affected if financial institutions, rating agencies and/or lenders adopt more restrictive ESG policies that the Corporation may not be able to meet.
-Additionally, the Corporation has set a number of specific ESG targets for key ESG initiatives, which are subject to ongoing disclosure by the Corporation will achieve these targets within the stated timeframe, or that achieving any of these targets will meet all of the expectations of its stakeholders or applicable legal requirements.
+The Corporation's access to capital could also be negatively affected if financial institutions, rating agencies and/or lenders adopt more restrictive ESG policies that the Corporation may not be able to comply with.
+Additionally, the Corporation has set a number of specific ESG targets for key ESG initiatives, which are subject to ongoing disclosure by the Corporation.
+Achievement of these targets is subject to several risks and uncertainties, and there can be no certainty that the Corporation will achieve these targets within the stated timeframe, or that achieving any of these targets will meet all of the expectations of its stakeholders or applicable legal requirements.
 Also, the implementation of these objectives may expose it to certain additional heightened financial and operational risks, and is expected to require additional costs, which may be higher than anticipated.
 If the Corporation is unable to achieve its ESG targets or satisfy the expectations of its stakeholders, its reputation could be adversely affected.